hmdsamarasekara/hmdsamarasekara.github.io/_posts/2025-05-17-usb2rig-aprsdroid-review.md

 ---

 <div class="post-intro">
   <p class="lead">Digital interfaces are incredibly useful in modern amateur radio.
-They allow radios to communicate with computers and smartphones for modes like FT8, RTTY, Winlink, and <strong>APRS</strong>.
+They allow radios to communicate with computers and smartphones for modes like FT8, RTTY, Winlink, and APRS.
 One of the most well-known compact interfaces in this category is the <strong>DigiRig Mobile</strong>.</p>

   <p>Recently, I came across a device called <strong>USB2Rig</strong>, which appears to be a near-identical clone of the DigiRig concept.
-Curious about how well it works, I decided to try it with <strong>APRS</strong> using my Mini-PC and Direwolf.</p>
+Curious about how well it works, I decided to try it with APRS using my Mini-PC and Direwolf.</p>
 </div>

 ---